Simplificatedd/SISS_HFC2025/README.md

   - The chatbot will suggest SkillsFuture courses to address any identified skill gaps.

 - **Career Inquiries**:
-  - Ask the chatbot any career-related questions for personalized advice.
+  - Ask the chatbot any career-related questions for personalized advice, such as "What jobs would suit me?".

----

-## Deployment Instructions (if applicable)
-Steps to deploy the solution.

 ---